 quanteda::dfm() %>%

-Another variant of word clouds, so-called comparison clouds, Word lists can be used to determine differences between texts.
-For instance, we can load different texts and check whether they differ with respect to word frequencies.
-To show this, we load Herman Melville’s Moby Dick, George Orwell’s 1984, and we also use Darwin’s Origin.
+Another form of word clouds, known as comparison clouds, is helpful in discerning disparities between texts.
+For instance, we can load various texts and assess how they vary in terms of word frequencies.
+To illustrate this, we’ll load Herman Melville’s Moby Dick, George Orwell’s 1984, and Charles Darwin’s Origin.

-In a first step, we load these texts and collapse them into single documents.
+First, we’ll load these texts and combine them into single documents.

 # load data